merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![phylogeny](images/phylogeny.png)](images/phylogeny.png){:.center-img .width-60}

-The fact that the MAGs we refined from the _Espinoza et al_ MAG IV.A and MAG IV.B each have a very closely related genome from an independent study is a good sign that these are good quality genomes.
+The fact that the MAGs we refined from the Espinoza et al. MAG IV.A and MAG IV.B each have a very closely related genome from an independent study is a good sign that these are good quality genomes.
 On the other hand, lack of closely related genomes for the TM7 genomes doesn't necessarily mean anything.

 ### Comparing pagenomes using refined and unrefined MAGs